tradecoder/regex/README.md

 Using a wildcard dot in regex you can find all the matched word through a pattern. <br>
 See these words- dot, don, doc, document, doll, docker... <br>
 All are started with common `do` and you can find all the words with a wildcard dot included after `do`<br>
-If you add one dot `.` it will continue to one character after the regex word, like `/do./`  will match upto three chars, if added two dots `..` it will continue to match a word upto 4 chars and so on.
+If you add one dot `.` it will continue to one character after the regex word, like `/do./`  will match first two chars and will take additional unknown one char, <br> if you add two dots `..` it will match the first two chars for `do` and continue unknow more two chars for two dots `..` and so on.

 ```javascript
 let myText = "dot, lot, doc, pot, docker";